 Silent Drill Platoon, Marine Barracks Washington, D.C.Â The Marine Corps Silent Drill Platoon is a rifle platoon that performs a unique precision drill exhibition.
 This highly disciplined platoon exemplifies the professionalism associated with the United States Marine Corps.
 The Marines execute a series of calculated drill movements and precise handling of their hand-polished, 10-and-one-half pound, M1 Garand rifles with fixed bayonets.
 The routine concludes with a unique rifle inspection sequence demonstrating elaborate rifle spins and tosses.

-6:30–11 pm, Riverboat on the Potomac: Capping off the day will be the 1940s, WWII-era Dinner Dance Gala, a fundraiser to help support veterans assistance programs available through the American Legion and Military Officers Association of America (MOAA), and for military history preservation programs at Dahlgren Heritage Museum.
+Capping off the day was the 1940s, WWII-era Dinner Dance Gala, a fundraiser to help support veterans assistance programs available through the American Legion and Military Officers Association of America (MOAA), and for military history preservation programs at Dahlgren Heritage Museum.
 Riverboat on the Potomac was decorated USO-style and includes:

-- Meet 93-year-old World War II Navy veteran Oliver Strawn
+- We met 93-year-old World War II Navy veteran Oliver Strawn

 - Cheek-to-cheek dancing to a live orchestra featuring the 1940s sounds ofÂ Fredericksburg Big Band.

 - Swing dance lessons and performances byÂ DanceFXBG

 - Riverboat on the Potomac was decorated USO-style

 - Guests were encouraged to wear military uniforms or authentic vintage, period-style, or party dress and accessories.
 Vintage jewelry or a flower in your hair for the ladies.
 A fedora, suspenders, or bow tie for the gentlemen.

-A portion of ticket sales from the WWII 1940s Gala will support veterans and historical endeavors, including:
+A portion of ticket sales from the WWII 1940s Gala went to support veterans and historical endeavors, including: